bahmutov/babel-service/README.md

 should work if you enable a flag, but I had problem running Babel JS inside Firefox.

-What you should see: once a page registers a `babel-service` ServiceWorker, it should reload reload itself.
-The ServiceWorker will intercept a file `app.js` that contains a simple ES6 source code that uses
+What you should see: once a page registers a `babel-service` ServiceWorker, it should reload itself.
+The ServiceWorker will intercept a file `app.js` that contains a ES6 source code that uses [default parameters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Default_parameters).
-[default parameters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Default_parameters).

 ```js